DominikKamrowski-data/sales-analysis-sql/README.md

 - data.sql → database structure and data
 - analysis.sql → SQL queries used for analysis

-What I learned: GROUP BY, CASE, subqueries, business insights, SQL analysis.
+## What I learned

+- Using GROUP BY for aggregated analysis
+- Using CASE statements to classify orders
+- Working with subqueries
+- Turning SQL results into business insights
+- Analyzing sales performance by product and region